oliiiiiiiiiiiii/neocord/docs/source/api.rst

     Calls when properties of a guild is changed.

-    Requires :meth:`GatewayIntents.guilds` to be enabled.
+    Requires :attr:`GatewayIntents.guilds` to be enabled.

     :param before: The guild before update.
     :type before: :class:`Guild`